Hidden Truths: Anti-Blackness at School

 The Co-Lab @ RWU is pleased to present Roger Williams University's third annual Hidden Truths: Stories of Race and Place lecture series.
 This series features the research and policy work of RWU faculty and staff that resurfaces untold histories and complicates received knowledge and understandings of our collective pasts.
 The series engages the campus community and the public in deeper understandings and informed dialogues around how past inequities continue to impact societal and cultural realities and disparities today.

-Join us Tuesday, April 4 for "Anti-Blackness at School" a lecture presented by Kerri Ullucci, Associate Professor of Secondary Education.
+Join us Tuesday, April 4 for "Anti-Blackness at School" a lecture presented by Kerri Ullucci, Professor of Diversity + Equity in Education and Joi A. Spencer, Dean of the School of Education at University of California, Riverside.

 While schools are often framed as places of neutrality and fairness, many American schools have either actively harmed Black children or been silent in the face of their struggles, under-education and mistreatment.
 While there are undoubtedly adults in these spaces who work to support Black children, many others ignore Black families, minimize youths’ concerns and believe that taking a colorblind stance will solve the problem of inequity in education.
 None of these tactics will help to undo the damage exacted upon Black children in schools.
 This talk will address the contours of anti-Blackness in schools to Illuminate the ways in which anti-Blackness pervades education, explore the ways in which diversity work is not synonymous with anti-racist work, and provide concrete, doable, meaningful ways in which teachers and administrators can work against anti-Blackness in their schools.